-‘Days of Our Lives’ Spoilers: Ron Carlivati Brings Sweeping Cast Changes?
+‘Days Of Our Lives’ Spoilers: Ron Carlivati Brings Sweeping Cast Changes?

 It sure seems like Joey Johnson (James Lastovic) is on his way out and it could be that Ron Carlivati is axing the active teen scene on Days of Our Lives in favor of hotter couples in their 20s and up.
 Already Robb Derringer, another GH alumni, has been added to the DOOL cast as sex-addict Scooter.

-A big coup would be for Carlivati to lure Steve Burton (ex-Jason, GH and ex-Dylan, Y&R) to come to Days but bringing in a big soap hunk from other networks might not help DOOL’s ailing ratings.
+A big coup would be for Carlivati to lure Steve Burton (ex-Jason, GH, and ex-Dylan, Y&R) to come to Days but bringing in a big soap hunk from other networks might not help DOOL‘s ailing ratings.
 Another exit coming soon is A. Martinez (Eduardo) who will leave the NBC soap next week.

 Other hiring and firings are predicted as Ron Carlivati makes his presence felt although fans won’t see the new head scribe’s first episodes until summer since Days films so far in advance.
 It remains to be seen if Ron Carlivati can save Days of Our Lives.